navikt/kafka-sandbox/README.md

 Watch logs in Spring boot app.
 You'll see an error logged with information about the record that failed.
 This is accomplished by using Spring-Kafka `ErrorHandlingDeserializer` which delegates to the `JsonDeserializer`.
-Code for setting this up is found in `MesurementsConfig`.
+Code for setting this up is found in `MeasurementsConfig`.
 Code for extracting the error in the batch listener can be found in `MeasurementsConsumer`.

 Now try disabling handling of deserialization errors: